Empire: Empire versus nation state

 The author of The Idea of Nationalism: A Study in Its Origins and Background, Hans Kohn, acknowledged that it was the opposite idea—of imperialism—that was, perhaps, the most influential single idea for two millennia, the ordering of human society through unified dominion and common civilization.
+Empire is something like the "darling of global historians," usually not because they like it, but because empire was the way history shifted to transnational and global stages.

+The prevalence of empire in history was partly due to peace which it establishes for both the conquerors and the conquered, and the by-product of peace, prosperity.
+The attitude towards the imperial peace since the mid-20th century has been overwhelmingly negative.
+Within the field of International relations all central concepts have been formulated against a world empire.
+John Kennedy called the idea of Pax Americana "the peace of grave" and the association has been popular ever since.
+History, however, shows that humans eventually "prefer the peace of graveyard over the very graveyard."

 Universal empire

 Expert on warfare Quincy Wright generalized on what he called "universal empire"—empire unifying all the contemporary system:

 German Sociologist Friedrich Tenbruck finds that the macro-historic process of imperial expansion gave rise to global history in which the formations of universal empires were most significant stages.
 A later group of political scientists, working on the phenomenon of the current unipolarity, in 2007 edited research on several pre-modern civilizations by experts in respective fields.
 The overall conclusion was that the balance of power was inherently unstable order and usually soon broke in favor of imperial order.
 Yet before the advent of the unipolarity, world historian Arnold Toynbee and political scientist Martin Wight had drawn the same conclusion with an unambiguous implication for the modern world:

 The earliest thinker to approach the phenomenon of universal empire from a theoretical point of view was Polybius (2:3):

 Johann Gottlieb Fichte, having witnessed the battle at Jena in 1806 when Napoleon overwhelmed Prussia, described what he perceived as a deep historical trend:

 Fichte's later compatriot, Geographer Alexander von Humboldt, in the mid-Nineteenth century observed a macro-historic trend of imperial growth in both Hemispheres: "Men of great and strong minds, as well as whole nations, acted under influence of one idea, the purity of which was utterly unknown to them."

-The imperial expansion filled the world circa 1900.
-Two famous contemporary observers—Frederick Turner and Halford Mackinder described the event and drew implications, the former predicting American overseas expansion and the latter stressing that the world empire is now in sight.

 In 1870, Argentine diplomat, jurist and political theorist Juan Bautista Alberdi described imperial consolidation.
 As von Humboldt, he found this trend unplanned and irrational but evident beyond doubt in the "unwritten history of events."
 He linked this trend to the recent Evolution theory: Nations gravitate towards the formation of a single universal society.
 The laws that lead the nations in that direction are the same natural laws that has formed societies and are part of evolution.
 These evolutionary laws exist disregarding whether men recognize them.